harvardmartian/CommentforEverything/README.md

 Alexa has hundreds of *secret* special words and phrases that she pronounces more expressively!
 And most importantly randomly.

 **Comment for Everything** incorporates nearly 300 of these words and phrases into **Home Assistant**!
 Phrases are spoken with emotion and not in a flat drone.
 She speaks with emotion, clarity and confidence.
-We had to dig deep deep into the Echo developer documentation to unlock this secret feature and now we're bringing it to you absolutely free!
+We had to dig **deep** deep into the Echo developer documentation to unlock this secret feature and now we're bringing it to you absolutely free!

 > "Hours of entertainment!"
-"Suprising results!"[**]
+"Suprising results!"[**] "Alexa finally has a soul" "Almost sentient!"

  ** actual user comments